 Make sure the ball valves are open.
 Open the hose connector for the raw water washdown and activate the pressure pump by turning the washdown pump switch to the "ON" position.
 Run the pump until all of the air is purged from the system and then turn the switch off.
-Turn the livewell switch to the "ON" position.
+Open the valve in the livewell and turn the livewell switch to the "ON" position.
 Run the pump until all of the air is purged from the system and then turn the switch to the "OFF" position.
 If the livewell pump runs but does not prime, it may have an air lock at the pump.
-Running the boat at fifteen miles per hour or above will force water through the pump removing the air lock and allowing the pump to prime.
+Running the boat at 10 miles per hour or above will force water through the pump removing the air lock and allowing the pump to prime.
+Closing the thru hull ball valves before the boat is hauled from the water will help to eliminate air locks in raw water systems.

+Note:

-Note: It may be necessary to reprime the raw water system if the system is not used for an extended period and at the time of launching.
+It may be necessary to reprime the raw water system if the system is not used for an extended period and at the time of launching.